 Born in Scotland, Wilma graduated BA (Hons) in Music followed by a PGCE in Music and Mathematics from the University of Cambridge.
 There she studied singing with Nigel Wickens and Laura Sarti, sang with Jesus College Chapel Choir and performed regularly as a soloist in oratorio and recital.
 She returned to Scotland to study singing with Patricia MacMahon at the Royal Scottish Academy of Music and Drama (now RCS).
 Winning a number of scholarships, awards and competitions, she graduated with a Masters of Music.

-Wilma works regularly as a recitalist and soloist and has performed with many orchestras and ensembles including the Scottish Chamber Orchestra, Royal Scottish National Orchestra, Northern Sinfonia, The Ulster Orchestra, The Avison Ensemble, The Edinburgh Quartet and Paragon Ensemble.
-She has recorded and broadcast with BBC Radio and Television with repertoire ranging from Bach’s Cantata No.51 Jauchzet Gott to contemporary repertoire.
+Wilma has worked regularly as a recitalist and soloist, performing with many orchestras and ensembles including the Scottish Chamber Orchestra, Dunedin Consort, Royal Scottish National Orchestra, Northern Sinfonia, Ulster Orchestra, Avison Ensemble, Edinburgh Quartet and Paragon Ensemble.
+She has recorded and broadcast on BBC radio and television in repertoire ranging from Bach’s Cantata No.51 Jauchzet Gott through to contemporary repertoire.

 Operatic work has included Musetta La Boheme, Michaela Carmen, Grainne An Turus (William Sweeney), Venus Venus and Adonis (John Blow) and Queen of the Night Magic Flute.

 A keen recitalist and concert performer, Wilma has performed in Germany, Denmark, Italy, Czechoslovakia, and throughout the UK alongside conductors including Sir Charles Mackerras, Stephen Cleobury and Christopher Bell.